tmhastings/Open-iAPS-docs/docs/operate/build.md

 ### Consequences of `Trio App Group`

-If you use xDrip4iOS or GlucoseDirect as your CGM for Trio, they need to support the same `App Group` as Trio.
+If you use xDrip4iOS  as your CGM for Trio, it needs to support the same `App Group` as Trio.

-* xDrip4iOS requires version 5.3.1 or newer to support the `Trio App Group`
+xDrip4iOS requires version 5.3.1 or newer to support the `Trio App Group`
-* GlucoseDirect has not been updated, at this time, so does not currently work with Trio as a CGM source